goFrendiAsgard/zaruba/docs/core-concept/tasks.md

     * `extends`: List of your tasks's parent names.
 * `timeout`: The duration Zaruba should wait before a task is considered as failing.
 Timeout contains a possitive number or zero and followed by any of this suffix: "ns", "us" (or "µs"), "ms", "s", "m", "h".
 * `private`: Boolean value to represent whether your task is private or not.
 Private tasks are interactively inaccessible.
 Usually private tasks act as template to be extended by other tasks.
+* `autoTerminate`: Boolean value to represent whether your task intended to be auto-terminated.
+* `saveLog`: Whether output/error of this task should be logged or not
+* `syncEnv`: Whether this task environment should be updated when there is new environment variable in any `*.env` file in task location.
+To trigger the changes, you need to perform `zaruba please syncEnv`.
 * `inputs`: List of input names you want to associate with your task.
 * `dependencies`: Task dependencies.
 Zaruba will make sure that all dependencies of a task are completed before starting one.
 * `envRef` or `envRefs`: Your task's environment reference(s).
 These properties cannot be used simultaneously.